Skip to main content

 Additional Resources

-Are you a graduate student or postdoc looking to explore alternative career paths beyond the bench?
+Are you a Vanderbilt graduate student looking to explore alternative career paths beyond the bench?
 Do you want to complement your scientific training with real-world experience at the intersection of science, business, and law?

 After initial training, interns will work closely with CTTC’s licensing professionals to: